xubingyue/avocadodb/Documentation/DocuBlocks/collectionNear.md

 **Note**: this method is not yet supported by the RocksDB storage engine.

-Note: the *near* simple query function is **deprecated** as of ArangoDB 2.6.
+Note: the *near* simple query function is **deprecated** as of AvocadoDB 2.6.
-The function may be removed in future versions of ArangoDB.
+The function may be removed in future versions of AvocadoDB.
 The preferred way for retrieving documents from a collection using the near operator is to use the AQL *NEAR* function in an [AQL query](../../AQL/Functions/Geo.html) as follows: